-The 2013 Scion iQ ranks 37 out of 40 Affordable Small Cars.
+The 2015 Scion iQ ranks 15 out of 17 Affordable Subcompact Cars.
 This ranking is based on our analysis of published reviews and test drives of the Scion iQ, as well as reliability and safety data.

 Other Cars to Consider

-The 2013 Scion iQ is available in one trim.
-It comes with a lot of standard features, including Bluetooth, a USB port and a Pioneer stereo.
-A four-cylinder engine and a continuously variable transmission are standard.
-The iQ was introduced for the 2012 model year, so this overview uses applicable research and reviews from 2012 and 2013.
+The 2015 Scion iQ is a two-door, four-seat hatchback.
+It is available in one trim and comes with a 1.3-liter four-cylinder engine, a continuously variable transmission (CVT) and front-wheel drive.
+The iQ was introduced for the 2012 model year and has seen few changes since, so this overview uses applicable research and reviews from the 2012 through 2015 model years.